paramatma007/paramatma007/README.md

 My name is Param Dave.
 I am a Cyber Security Consultant at Tata Consultancy Services with 5 years of professional experience.
 I have worked in various domains within Cyber Security but have a special interest in the areas of Penetration Testing and Threat Hunting.

 ## Objective
 I pursued the field of Cyber Security since college as it has always fascinated me.
-We live in a digital age where technology is rapidly changing, which has made Cyber Security a necessity and no longer optional.
-I aim to make Cyber Security more accessible through sharing guidance, learning resources, and share my research that I do independently on various aspects of Cyber Security.
+We live in a digital age where technology is rapidly changing, which has made Cyber Security a necessity and is no longer optional.
+I aim to make Cyber Security more accessible through sharing guidance, learning resources, and my research on various aspects of Cyber Security.
+I also intend to encourage as many people as possible to pursue this field.

 ## Areas of Expertise
 | Area                                 | Overview of Hands-on Experience                               |